microsoft/FluidFramework/build-tools/packages/build-cli/src/codeCoverageAnalysisTool/README.md

 ## Generating coverage reports

-Currently, the code coverage plugin only generates coverage reports for tests and uses that for analysis.
+The code coverage plugin only generates coverage reports when tests run.
 You can generate these reports for your package locally by running `npm run test:coverage` for the individual package or by running `npm run ci:test:mocha:coverage` from the root.

 ## Pieces of the code coverage analysis plugin